 Living in debt is not easy.
 Falling behind on payments, receiving countless calls from debt collectors, and struggling to make ends meet can take a toll on your mental and physical health.
 Fortunately, there are ways to discharge your debts so you can wipe your financial slate clean.

-Don’t let debt destroy your life—seek financial relief with the help of the attorneys at Mitchell & Hammond.
+Don't let debt destroy your life-seek financial relief with the help of the discharge debts attorneys at Hammond Law Firm.
 We will guide you through the process of discharging your debts to protect your financial future.

 The term "debt discharge" refers to the elimination of debt.
 If a debt is discharged, you are no longer required to pay it, and the creditor is no longer allowed to contact you or take legal action against you to collect it.